 Your company can partner with the Zoo in a variety of promotions, properties and programs, from swank fundraising soirees to targeted sampling and trial.
 We will customize a cause-related effort to meet your company's needs.
-Our consistently strong media relations will extend your message.

-Ottertoberfest, autumn weekends mid-September to mid-October, is an Oktoberfest for the whole family with free children's activities, live oom-pah music, and Biergarten for the adults.
+Ottertoberfest, autumn weekends mid-September to mid-October, is an Oktoberfest for the whole family with free children's activities, live oom-pah music, and a Biergarten for the adults.
 The educational message is focused on river otters.